-Welcome to our class page, our teacher is Miss Wheatley and our Teaching Assistant is Mrs Cameron.
-We are a mixed class of Year 3 and Year 4 children.
+Welcome to our class page, our teachers are Miss Wheatley (Monday- Wednesday) and Mr Howard (Thursday and Friday) and our Teaching Assistant is Mrs McCarthy.
+We are a mixed class of Year2, Year 3 and Year 4 children.

 With Miss Wheatley, this week we will continue to look at addition, focusing on understanding the commutative law, and using our knowledge of place value to add a multiple of 10 to an given number.
 We will be finishing our unit of Charlie and the Chocolate factory, focusing on writing an explanation for a chocolate making machine.
 In science we are investigating which materials are magnetic and learning how to write an investigation.
 We will also be starting to make our Christmas pieces for the class FoDSW stall.

 With Mr Howard, this week, children will be comparing their lives with those in Dinton in 1851.
 We have been looking at the census back then and what jobs people did.
 We will also write our own census information, so it will be useful if children know where they were born.
 Around 95% of people in 1851 were born within 5 miles of Dinton.

 Children will also be doing a piece of extended writing.
 Year 2 will be practising for their phonics check next week and Year 3/4 focusing on times tables.

 Any queries, please get in touch.

 Week Beginning 23rd November